breandan/tracelink/preprocessing/README.md

 ## Prequisites

-To run the preprocessor, JDK 1.8+ and Python 3+ are required.
+To run the preprocessor, JDK 1.8+ and Python 2+ are required.
+When running on Compute Canada, remember to call `module load java` first.

 ## Preparation